 2. Choose the right media to relax with

+You might crash fine at 2:00 am after working on a paper past midnight, but how do you feel by the next afternoon?
+When it comes to committing to a regular bedtime routine, it’s paramount to provide yourself with adequate time to wind down.
 You’ve probably heard that avoiding screens before bed is a good idea.
 The good news is that there are other, more beneficial ways to chill out besides Netflix!
 Why not read a book that’s unrelated to your study before hitting the hay?
-Light your favorite fragrant candle to create some ambience at dinnertime to start you off (if it’s allowed), and from then on, prime your body and mind for sleep.
+Light your favorite fragrant candle to create some ambiance and do some light yoga.
+Whatever your routine, figure out what best primes your body and mind for sleep.

-Are you stressing too often about your tasks and responsibilities when you’re trying to fall asleep?
-Defend against the specter of night-time worrying by working on your organization during the daylight hours.
-Make up a realistic to-do list every morning and keep a careful eye on your deadlines to avoid as many all-nighters as possible.
+You're probably asking what this has to do with sleep.
+Let me ask you a question: Are you stressing too often about your tasks and responsibilities when you’re trying to fall asleep?
+Defend against the specter of night-time worrying by working on your organization during the daytime.
+Make up a realistic to-do list every morning and keep a careful eye on your course deadlines to avoid as many all-nighters as possible.
+You can also plan your meals and outfits in advance so you can rest easy knowing you won’t have to rush around preparing things once you get up in the morning (especially if you’re not a morning person).

 Related: Why Every College Student Should Keep a Planner

-4. Block out the light
+4. Block out all the light